What is Defamation? How Does Georgia Define Defamation?

-At Minc Law, Cleveland-based SuperLawyer Aaron Minc and his team of nationally recognized defamation lawyers have secured hundreds of online defamation removals, and all for a flat, reasonable fee.
-Aaron and his team know who to work with and how to work with them, and have worked tirelessly with website administrators, content managers, and third-party arbitration firms to secure quick and permanent defamation removals.
+The Minc Law team of nationally recognized defamation lawyers have secured hundreds of online defamation removals, and all for a flat, reasonable fee.
+Our attorneys who to work with and how to work with them, and have worked tirelessly with website administrators, content managers, and third-party arbitration firms to secure quick and permanent defamation removals.

 Defamation is a highly nuanced area of law and every situation is unique, therefore it’s important you reach out to an experienced defamation attorney before bringing a defamation claim.